jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

   - **land** has the same meaning as in section 2 of the Public Works Act 1981
   - **working day** has the same meaning as in section 2 of the Public Works Act 1981.

-**Natural and Built Environment Act 2023 issues**
+**Resource Management Act 1991 issues**

-### 69XI Requiring authority status under Natural and Built Environment Act 2023
+### 69XI Requiring authority status under Resource Management Act 1991
-(1) Chorus is approved as a requiring authority, as a network utility operator, under the Natural and Built Environment Act 2023 for the following purposes:
+(1) Chorus is approved as a requiring authority, as a network utility operator, under the Resource Management Act 1991 for the following purposes:
   (a) constructing or operating, or proposing to construct or operate, a network for the purpose of telecommunication as defined in section 5 of this Act; and
   (b) constructing or operating, or proposing to construct or operate, a network for the purpose of radiocommunications as defined in section 2(1) of the Radiocommunications Act 1989.
-(2) Subpart 1 of Part 9 of the Natural and Built Environment Act 2023 applies with necessary modifications as if the designation had been transferred under that Part.
+(2) Part 8 of the Resource Management Act 1991 applies with necessary modifications as if the approval had been given under section 167 of that Act.

-### 69XJ Designations under Natural and Built Environment Act 2023
+### 69XJ Designations under Resource Management Act 1991
-(1) The Minister may, before separation day, by notice in the Gazette, issue 2 lists comprising all or any of the designations (within the meaning of section 11 of the Natural and Built Environment Act 2023) for which Telecom is responsible, as follows:
+(1) The Minister may, before separation day, by notice in the Gazette, issue 2 lists comprising all or any of the designations (within the meaning of section 166 of the Resource Management Act 1991) for which Telecom is responsible, as follows:
   (a) designations that are to be transferred to Chorus:
   (b) designations that are to be additionally granted back to Telecom.
 (2) On separation day,—
-  (a) all the rights and responsibilities of Telecom in relation to the designations listed in a Gazette notice under subsection (1)﻿(a), as they existed immediately before separation day, are transferred to Chorus for the purposes of section 541 of the Natural and Built Environment Act 2023; and
+  (a) all the rights and responsibilities of Telecom in relation to the designations listed in a Gazette notice under subsection (1)﻿(a), as they existed immediately before separation day, are transferred to Chorus for the purposes of section 180 of the Resource Management Act 1991; and
   (b) the designations listed in a Gazette notice under subsection (1)﻿(b), as they existed immediately before separation day, are (in addition to being transferred to Chorus) granted back to Telecom, with the effect that, subject to subsection (3), Telecom continues to have the same rights and responsibilities as Chorus in relation to the designations.
-(3) For the purposes of section 532 of the Natural and Built Environment Act 2023,— (a) the designations transferred to Chorus under subsection (2)﻿(a) are treated as earlier designations; and (b) the additional designations granted to Telecom under subsection (2)﻿(b) are treated as later designations.
+(3) For the purposes of section 177 of the Resource Management Act 1991,— (a) the designations transferred to Chorus under subsection (2)﻿(a) are treated as earlier designations; and (b) the additional designations granted to Telecom under subsection (2)﻿(b) are treated as later designations.
-(4) Subpart 1 of Part 9 of the Natural and Built Environment Act 2023 applies with necessary modifications as if the approval had been given under section 513 of that Act.
+(4) Part 8 of the Resource Management Act 1991 applies with necessary modifications as if the designations had been transferred or made under that Part.

 **Restrictive covenants**